nemosminer/NemosMiner/README.md

 Easy configuration, easy start:

       Run NemosMiner-v3.0.bat
       1. Config tab
       2. Set your Wallet address and Username
       3. Select your pool/s and load default Algos button.
 (Remove any algos you do not want to mine)
       4. "Save Config"
-      5. "Start"
+      5. Close
+      Run NemosMiner-v3.0.bat

   Fee:

-      There is a 8 minutes per day fee (0.5%), that can be changed in the config (Minimum is 3) When less than 3 minutes is set lottery is 0 or any walue between 3 and 8
+      There is a 8 minutes per day fee (0.5%), that can be changed in the config (Minimum is 3)0.3% When less than 3 minutes is set lottery is 0 or any walue between 3 and 8

 *****